 All memberships and renewals must be completed online (links below).
 All memberships and renewals MUST be submitted at least 48 hours before you attend training (e.g. sign up online on Friday for a Sunday class).

 Online Membership RegistrationsPurchase your General Membership here.
 IMPORTANT: When completing the form, select SINGLE MEMBERSHIP, do NOT select Family Membership.
 You will receive a confirmation email when the payment has been processed.
 You will need to present this confirmation to the on-site van prior to the start of training on a Sunday morning with a copy of your dog's vaccination certificate and any pensioner concession (if applicable) to collect your membership card/s.
 You will be given a badge allowing you to attend as many classes as you wish during the current club year and then will be directed to the appropriate class.

 Members congregate at the white van before classes each Sunday morning for club announcements and are then directed to their classes.
-On the first day attending the club, please arrive half an hour early to ensure that your dog can be enrolled before training begins.
-There is no need to 'book in' for enrollment, just turn up on the day.
+On the first day attending the club, please arrive half an hour early to ensure that you can show your vaccination papers and pick up your club badge before training begins.

 Agility and Dances With Dogs MembershipsBefore purchasing an Agility or Dances with Dogs membership, you must first purchase a General membership (see above).
 Agility and DWD memberships need to be purchased for each dog attending training, so you will need to do this twice if you want to train two dogs.